3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 to call an external DLL is eliminated and will make the deployment and maintenance of the project simpler.

+### Intel® RealSense™ Overview

+The Intel® RealSense™ SDK is
 ## Computer Vision Research

 ### 2.1 – Previous Methods